wp-plugins/webrotate-360-product-viewer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Embed 360 and 3D product views created with WebRotate 360 Product Viewer in your WordPress posts and pages.
+Embed 360 product photography and 3D product views created with WebRotate 360 Product Viewer in your WordPress posts and pages.

 == Description ==

-WebRotate 360 Product Viewer for WordPress is a free plugin that can be used to integrate advanced 360 product views and 360-degree panoramic views created with WebRotate 360 Product Viewer.
+WebRotate 360 Product Viewer for WordPress is a free plugin that can be used to integrate advanced 3D product views and 360 product photography created with WebRotate 360 Product Viewer.
 To see a demonstration of this plugin, please visit our demo page:

 <a href="http://www.360-product-views.com/wordpressdemo4/">DEMO</a><br>